This page contain affiliate links. Please refer to my Disclosures Page for more details.

 To make the Ecclefechan filling

-- Melt the butter and then in a bowl simply add the filling ingredients and beat together to combine.
+- Melt the butter and then in a bowl simply add all the filling ingredients and beat together to combine.

 To build your Ecclefechan tarts